Offer Alarm Icon

 • Rinse the baking soda off

-This method can help remove tough hard water residue without damage to your sink.
+This method can help remove tough, hard water residue without damage to your sink.

-Combination
+Combination Methods

-If you have particularly stubborn hard water stains on your stainless steel sink, you can combine natural cleaning agents to make a more powerful cleanser.3 The most common is an acid and baking soda.
+If you have particularly stubborn hard water stains on your stainless steel sink, you can combine natural cleaning agents to make a more powerful cleanser.
+The most common is an acid and baking soda.
 For this method, you’ll need to begin with a rinse of the sink.
 Then you should:

 • Spread the baking soda around the sink’s surface